 120cm x 85cm $25,000 ¾ body with hands

-150x 100 $30,200 Full body
+150cm x 90cm $30,200 Full body

 For Multi figure Portraits in Oil Add $6000 for each extra ¾ length person,

 or if it is a Head and shoulders only portrait add $3000 for each extra face.

 The prices below are in Australian dollars and are for unframed, but fully finished, highest quality oil portraits with simple clothing and plain backgrounds.
 Complex backgrounds and intricate clothing will add to the cost.
 Vicki can help organize your Framing if preferred.
 For all portrait Commissions a non Refundable 50% deposit is required to secure a place on the schedule list for one of my portraits, the remaining 50% to be paid upon completion of the portrait.
 For some overseas commissions, travel and accommodation expenses may attract an extra fee, unless multiple commissions can be arranged at a time.

 Kevin Cosgrove, Former Australian Trade Commission Consul General, Auckland, New Zealand, and retired Businessman In October 2016, my daughter and I visited Mornington Peninsula Art Gallery to view a demonstration of portrait painting by 2 local artists.
 Sue said Dad was enthralled.
 True.
 Especially by the work of one artist: Vicki Sullivan.
 Curiosity piqued, and determined to learn more about what she had described as realism painting, I rang Vicki a few weeks later and asked if she would be interested in painting my portrait!
 “Why not?” said Vicki.
 “I’ve just finished one of a 90-year-old”.
 I was then 85.
 So began an often intriguing and always enjoyable 7 months process during several settings both at my home and Vicki’s studio in Rye, Victoria.
 My purpose was achieved well beyond expectations: to learn lots of fascinating, interesting, rewarding stuff about a superb professional artist’s methods, talent, technique, concentration, commitment, intelligence.
 The very pleasing result showed Vicki’s purpose was admirably achieved ……

 Judy Muir OAM,

 Vicki Sullivan is indeed a Master of the art.
 Her paintings of my granddaughters are indeed exquisitely detailed and so true.
 They could simply walk out of their frames.
 Photographs cannot depict the detail these paintings show.
 Skin tones and texture are true and tresses of hair cascade with life and vitality, the eyes are bright and alert and hands are truly dainty yet child-like.
 The composition is complete, a moment in time perfectly captured.
 Treasures indeed.

 Portrait of Alan Hollingworth We have a portrait of my husband done by Vicki.
 What I love about it is her use of colour and shading catching the cheerfulness and kindness of my husband.
 It is a brilliant portrait and the light colours against a darker background works very well, the lighter being his face and neck.
 The use of light and shadow and the way she has caught his laughter lines and lines under his eyes is exemplary.
 It is very realistic and captures the essence of him.
 I never tire of looking at it and my friends and family just go wow…. this is Alan., as in Vicki has caught him the way that they see him.